The balloon has gone up

 1919 onwards, also civilian.

-From _A Dictionary of Catch Phrases, Second Edition_ by Eric Partridge, ed.
+From _Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day by Eric Partridge, ed.
 Paul Beale

 The undertaking begins, as in _He's